michaelshiloh/NetworkEverything/schedule.md

 - Share your IoT failures and successes
 	- One of you did not mail me his Github link
 - Serial communications
+	- Review: Last time we exchanged 1 bit (one switch, one LED) on one wire
+	- What if we have 15 switches and 15 LEDs?
+		- Counting in Binary
 		- More than one bit on one wire
 	- What about information that isn't numbers?
 		- ASCII encoding
 		- Why do we have ASCII code for digits?